Xu Jianbin

-Jianbin Xu (许建斌 (許建斌, xǔ jiàn bīn)) is the Choh-Ming Li Professor of Electronic Engineering and Director of the Material Science and Technology Research Center at The Chinese University of Hong Kong (CUHK).
+Xu Jianbin (许建斌 (許建斌, xǔ jiàn bīn)) is the Choh-Ming Li Professor of Electronic Engineering and Director of the Material Science and Technology Research Center at The Chinese University of Hong Kong (CUHK).
 He is also Academic Vice President of the Shenzhen Institutes of Advanced Technology, one of the major research institutes under Chinese Academy of Sciences.

 Education

 Xu graduated from Nanjing University in 1983 and attained a research master's degree under the supervision of Zhang Shuyi (Academicians of the Chinese Academy of Sciences) from Nanjing University in 1986.
 From 1988 to 1993, he studied at the University of Konstanz in Germany for Doctor of Natural Science (Dr. rer. nat.).
 His supervisor, Klaus Dransfeld, was a member of the German National Academy of Sciences.
 During his PhD study, he focused on nanoscience and nanotechnology, especially scanning probe microscopy and near-field microscopy as well as their applications in energy transport and processes associated with electrons.
 Since graduation, he has been affiliated with the Department of Electronic Engineering of The Chinese University of Hong Kong.